blockpc/select2-wire/README.md

     php artisan select2:single foo -m baz
 ```

-This command create a `single` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related
+This command create a `single` component select2 class (under directory app `Livewire/Select2/FooSelect2.php`) and one view (under directory resource `livewire/select2/foo-select2.blade.php`) with a model `Baz` related.

 ### Single Component Foo with model Baz and parent model Taz

 This is the suggested command.
 It has the same behavior as the others but adds some events (and listeners) that allow you to interact with a foreign component (ex CRUD).
-It also allows you to create a trait to help you in this
+It also allows you to create a trait to help you in this.

 ```bash
     php artisan select2:single foo --model=baz --parent=taz